jnoortheen/arger/README.md

   Also one can use `def main(arg1:int=Option('-a', '--arg')): ...`
 - The decorated functions can be composed to form nested sub-commands of any level.
 - No external lib dependency
-- Standard types supported.
+- Most of the Standard types [supported](./tests/test_args_opts/test_arguments.py).
-  Please see [examples](./docs/examples/supported_options.py) for more supported types with examples.
+  Please see [examples](./docs/examples/4-supported-types/src.py) for more supported types with examples.
 - All argument to `ArgumentParser.add_argument` is supported.
   It can be updated with `arger.Argument` or `arger.Option` classes.
 - `*args` supported but no `**kwargs` support yet.